jankaluza/httpdtap/README.md

 ## Usage

-- **Install http-debuginfo and kernel-debuginfo packages.**
-- Get the list of available commands:
+**Install http-debuginfo and kernel-debuginfo packages.** To Get the list of available commands, simply run:

 	httpdtap

-- Run the chosen command:
+To execute chosen command, run:

 	httpdtap req_from 127.0.0.1

-- To use verbose mode, add -v:
+For verbose mode add -v:

 	httpdtap req_from 127.0.0.1 -v

 ## httpdtap req_files